baiIey/framer-speech-api/README.md

 ### What you’ll need
 * The sample code
 * Framer Studio (or Framer.js and a text editor)
-* Basic knowledge of HTML, CSS, and Javascript (CoffeeScript)
+* Basic knowledge of HTML, CSS, and JavaScript
 * Chrome >33

 The [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) provides web apps the ability to recognize voices, transform the audio input into strings, and control the synthesis voices available on the device.